An Enhanced Formation Channel for Galactic Dual-Line Gravitational-Wave Sources: von Zeipel-Lidov-Kozai Effect in Triples Involving Sgr A*: ZLK effect-induced dual-line gravitational radiation

 As an order‑of‑magnitude feasibility estimate, we then write

-where $N_{\rm b} \sim 0.6\text{–}6$ denotes the number of LISA-detectable NS binaries assuming constant eccentricity during the observation period [Eq. (\ref{eq:snrbinary})], $f_{\rm 100au} \sim 0.1$ represents the fraction of binaries within 100 AU of Sgr A$^*$ (assuming log-uniform outer orbits to 0.1 pc), and $f_{\rm ns} \sim 0.2\text{–}0.6$ is the fraction of NS components detectable by Cosmic Explorer \citep{Feng:2025jnx}.
-Using the Monte Carlo area ratio as the ZLK enhancement factor ($f_{\rm zlk} \sim 3$) raises the expected dual‑line yield from $\mathcal{O}(0.01\text{–}0.4)$ without the ZLK effect to $\mathcal{O}(0.03\text{–}1)$ in 4 years.
+where $N_{\rm b} \sim 0.6\text{–}6$ denotes the number of LISA-detectable NS binaries \footnote{This conservative estimate aligns with the simple scaling of the Galactic NS-hosting binary population to the inner 0.1 pc of Sgr A* from \citet{Tang:2024lst}, which sets its lower bound and illustrates the Galactic Center dynamical boosts to compact binary formation.} assuming constant eccentricity during the observation period [Eq. (\ref{eq:snrbinary})] \citep{Wang:2020jsx}, $f_{\rm 100au} \sim 0.1$ represents the fraction of binaries within 100 AU of Sgr A$^*$ (assuming log-uniform outer orbits to 0.1 pc), and $f_{\rm ns} \sim 0.2\text{–}0.6$ is the fraction of rapidly spinning NS components in LISA-detectable dual-line binaries for Cosmic Explorer if no ZLK was present \citep{Feng:2025jnx}.
+Using the Monte Carlo-derived ZLK enhancement factor ($f_{\rm zlk} \sim 5\text{–}10$) raises the expected dual‑line yield from a conservative estimate of 0.01--0.4 (neglecting ZLK orbital evolution) to 0.05--4 over a 4-year observation period.
 These order‑of‑magnitude results indicate that ZLK dynamics constitute a viable channel for producing Galactic Center dual‑line systems.

-Note that the binary considered in the above example satisfies the stability criterion requiring that the inner binary not cross the Roche limit of the Sgr A$^*$ at its pericenter \citep{Hoang:2019kye, Naoz_2014}, namely ${a_{\rm i}}/{a_{\rm o}} < \left[(m_1 + m_2)/({3 \, m_3})\right]^{1/3} ({1 - e_{\rm o}})/({1 + e_{\rm i}})$ .
+Note that the binary considered in the above example satisfies the stability criterion requiring that the inner binary not cross the Roche limit of the Sgr A$^*$ at its pericenter \citep{Hoang:2019kye, Naoz_2014}, namely ${a_{\rm i}}/{a_{\rm o}} < \left[(m_1 + m_2)/({3 \, m_3})\right]^{1/3} ({1 - e_{\rm o}})/({1 + e_{\rm i}})$.
 Additionally, it satisfies the condition for the applicability of the orbit-averaged approximation, valid for a stationary outer perturber and instantaneous quadrupole torque \citep{Antonini:2013tea}, as $\sqrt{1-e_{\rm i}} > 5\pi {m_3}/({m_1 + m_2})~{a_{\rm i}}^3/[{a_{\rm o}(1 - e_{\rm o})}] ^3$.
 To facilitate the visualization of the eccentricity evolution path, we intentionally introduce a small change in the inner orbital semimajor axis $a_{\rm i}$ over a 4-year observation period, manifested as the non-overlapping of the two red vertical lines in Fig. \ref{fig:duallineexc}.
 Although 1PN precession is enhanced by a factor of $(1-e_{\rm i}^2)^{-1}$ [see Eq. (\ref{eq-1pn})] during eccentricity excitation, it remains insufficient to suppress ZLK oscillations in the light blue region where most Galactic Center sources reside.